 Without the need for additional water pots or pans, the Spring Oven enables its user to steam bread in their home oven.
 The product’s base has a channel that can be filled with water to form a reservoir that will produce steam while it bakes, enabling your bread to achieve its maximum potential.
+Rather cleverly, the sloped lid will catch and trickle the steam back as it rises within.

 It’s advised to soak the base and the lid in water for 30 minutes after receiving The Spring Oven, then wipe them down and let them air dry completely.
 This helps to prepare the terracotta before your initial bake.